 Tool 3: Moz

-Moz is an SEO suite with an abundance of features.
+Moz is an SEO suite with an abundance of resources.
 Moz provides clear, complete, and detailed reports on a site’s keywords.
 It monitors search engine rankings in real time and provides a number of other useful reports to aid in decision making that will increase a site’s traffic.

-This tool comes with too many features to list in detail, but the bottom line is that it’s indispensable for SEO, especially with its modest price point.
+This webmaster tool comes with too many features to list in detail, but the bottom line is that it’s indispensable for SEO, especially with its modest price point.